This 10 days in China, Beijing to Shanghai itinerary is a guest post from Jenn

 Foodies and shopping enthusiasts alike will enjoy a walk down Hefeng Street.

-Hangzhou is famous for their silk and you can find it in many shops on this street.
+Hangzhou is famous for its silk and you can find it in many shops on this street.

 There’s also plenty of other shops selling tea and unique souvenirs.